shadow9owo/cookies.js/README.md

 # cookies.js
-a package that simplifies cookies in js
+a script that simplifies cookies in js

+how to add to your project: